datastax/release-notes/DSE_6.8_Release_Notes.md

    * Netty 4.1.25.7.dse
    * Spark JobServer 0.8.0.50

-## DSE 6.8.13 Compaction
-* Fixes a problem with the cursor compaction implementation used by the Unified Compaction Strategy where overlapping tombstone ranges could result in invalid partitions.
-Also makes scrub correctly fix such partitions and adds an option to disable the cursor compaction implementation.
-(DB-4980)

 ## DSE 6.8.13 AOSS
 * AOSS returns additional parameter in `status` `endpoint: "connection_hostname"`.
 The new parameter is a FQDN of the node hosting AOSS, it may be used for connections (instead of connection_address) if needed.
 (DSP-21811)